VP debate will have plexiglass shield between Mike Pence, Kamala Harris

-SALT LAKE CITY -- Kamala Harris and Mike Pence will debate with a plexiglass shield between them to guard against coronavirus transmission.
+SALT LAKE CITY -- Kamala Harris and Mike Pence will be separated by a see-through barrier to reduce the risk of coronavirus transmission at Wednesday's vice presidential debate.

-The Biden-Harris campaign requested a plexiglass shield for Wednesday's vice presidential debate, and the Commission on Presidential Debates agreed to it.
-That's according to a campaign aide with knowledge of the request who was not authorized to discuss it publicly and spoke to The Associated Press on condition of anonymity.
+The Democratic campaign requested the plexiglass shield between the candidates, according to a campaign aide who was unauthorized to discuss the details publicly and who spoke to The Associated Press on condition of anonymity.

-It will be the first debate since President Donald Trump was diagnosed with the coronavirus.
+The debate in Salt Lake City will come less than a week after President Donald Trump tested positive for the virus.
+It is the only planned debate between the two vice presidential contenders and will take on heightened attention following the president's diagnosis.

+The two will be seated more than 12 feet apart from each other during the matchup, according to a person familiar with the debate setup who was also unauthorized to publicly discuss the details.
+Trump and Joe Biden debated last Tuesday while standing at podiums.

 SEE ALSO: Everything to know about the VP, presidential debates